 The environmentalists are con artists, masquerading as caring, concerned people.
 In truth, they do not like people, individually or as a group.
 They are all about the green, as in envy and hard-earned cash, the hard-earned cash of other people.

-These free-market masqueraders have billions of dollars of blood money in their hands and on their hands, although it is nearly impossible to prove a negative, to add up all of the intangibles that have been looted in the name of saving the Earth or healing the Oceans (which had “only 10 years left” in 1990) or doing it for The Children or rescuing a species that will outlive us all.
-The species in real trouble is Homo sapiens, the only surviving species of the genus Homo.
+These free-market masqueraders have billions of dollars of blood money in their hands, and on their hands, although it is nearly impossible to prove a negative.
+You can’t add up all of the intangibles that have been looted in the name of saving the Earth, or healing the Oceans (which had “only 10 years left” in 1990), or Doing It for The Children, or rescuing a species that will outlive us all.

 The free market in America was once free.
-It has now become a masquerade while socialism tries to ape capitalism.
-Vital, productive, profitable industries are now forced through “masked” costs to subsidize the slacker pretender “industries”; the consumer pays through the nose for food, energy, water, transportation, clothes, and any other bare necessities of life.
-Commerce is chaotic and the customer — or consumer — is left out of the transaction.
-The deal is no longer even real!
+It has become a masquerade: corporatism is socialism trying to ape capitalism.
+Vital, productive, profitable industries have been forced through “masked” costs to subsidize the slacker-pretender “industries” such as “green energy”.
+And the American consumer pays through the nose for food, energy, water, transportation, clothes, and any other bare necessity of life.